Hidden service descriptors: encryption format

 is used by the encryption scheme below.

-If client authorization is disabled, the value here should be a fresh
+If restricted discovery is disabled, the value here should be a fresh

 x25519 pubkey that will remain unused.